Skip to content

 • get advice about how to deal with court action.

-You may have a first mortgage and a secured loan.
+You may have a first and a second mortgage.

-• The first mortgage is the loan you took out to buy your home.
+• The first mortgage is the loan you took out buy your home.

-• The secured loan (also known as a ‘second mortgage’, ‘further advance’, ‘second charge’ or sometimes a ‘consolidated loan’) is a separate loan secured on your home.
+• The second mortgage (also known as a 'secured loan', 'further advance', 'second charge' or sometimes a 'consolidation loan') is a separate loan secured on your home.

-Check all your loan agreements to see if they are ‘unsecured’ or ‘secured’ on your home.
-If they are secured loans, treat them as priority debts because lenders can ask the court for possession of your home if you do not pay.
+Check all your loan agreements to see if they are 'unsecured' or 'secured' on your home.
+If they are secured, you must treat them as priority debts because lenders can ask the court for possession of your home if you do not pay.

 The Mortgage Charter